Privacy-Preserving Feature Selection with Fully Homomorphic Encryption: Experiments

-Table~\ref{tab:punchcard_swap_time} shows the time for swapping a pair of data in the sorting procedure.
-Since the theoretical time complexity is $O(mn + b_{\mathit{max}} + \lceil \log k \rceil)$, the time is mostly dominated by $mn$.

-Since the whole procedure of sorting takes a long time, we estimate it from the time for a single swap in Table~\ref{tab:punchcard_swap_time}.
-Table~\ref{tab:OEM_sort_time} shows the estimated total time for sorting $\mathbf{B}_i$'s with OEM sort.
-Here we assume that all the swaps are conducted in serial (without utilizing parallelism of sorting network).

-Table~\ref{tab:punchcard_result_time} shows the time for feature selection from sorted list of $\mathbf{B}_i$'s.
-The results follow the theoretical time complexity $O(kmn)$.

-Table~\ref{tab:cwc_section_total_time} summarizes the time for each step of our baseline algorithm under the assumption that the parallelism is not used.
-The table shows that the sorting part is the bottleneck.
+Table~\ref{tab:cwc_section_total_time} summarizes the running time of the baseline algorithm (naive implementation of Algorithm~\ref{algo1} using TFHE) for random data generated for $k\in\{10, 50,100\}$ and $mn\in\{100,500,1000\}$.
+The complexity analysis shows that the running time increases in proportion to $mn$.
+This experimental result confirms this in real data.
+The table clearly shows that the sorting process is the bottleneck.

-As we can see from the experimental results (e.g. Table~\ref{tab:cwc_section_total_time}), most of the computational time of the baseline algorithm is spent on sorting.
-Thus, the implementation of the improved secure CWC is an important future work.
-Although we have implemented a two-party protocol, our algorithm including the improved secure CWC can be easily extended to general multiparty protocols.
+Table~\ref{tab:naive-vs-improve} compares the running time of preprocessing in baseline and improved algorithms.
+According to the results, the proposed algorithm significantly improves the bottleneck in naive CWC for secure computing.
+We should note that baseline and improved algorithms both compute exactly the same solution as the CWC on plaintexts.
+We also show the details of improved algorithm: `sorting' means the time for sorting of the triples $(F_i,||{\mathbf B}_i||,i)$ of integers. `other task' means the time for remaining tasks including generating/adding/subtracting random noise $r_i$, moving ${\mathbf B}_i$, decrypting integers, etc.

+Table~\ref{tab:UCI} displays the running time of improved algorithm for real data available from UCI Machine Learning Repository\footnote{\tt https://archive.ics.uci.edu/ml/index.php}, because since these datasets contain more than three feature/class values, we treated them as a binary classification between one feature/class and the other.

+We demonstrated that the proposed algorithm works well for real-world multi-level feature selection problems.
+We only evaluated the running time in this experiment, but the relevance of the extracted features is guaranteed because the secure CWC algorithm produces the same solution as the original~\cite{Shin2009}.